Ruby (1977 film): Plot

 In the middle of the night, Ruby is confronted by Leslie in the attic, who begins speaking in Nicky's voice.
 A violent struggle ensues, and Ruby knocks Leslie unconscious.
 Dr. Keller attempts to hypnotize Leslie after the incident.
 During the attempt, Ruby watches in horror as bullet holes appear in Leslie's head, the same as those that inflicted Nicky.
 Later, Dr. Keller and Ruby discuss Nicky's death, and while Ruby admits to having set up other mobsters, she was not responsible for Nicky's death.
 Suddenly, Jake appears in his wheelchair, stabbed to death.
 Ruby and Dr. Keller rush upstairs to Leslie's room and find her body contorted and her speaking in Nicky's voice.

 Ruby goes downstairs while Dr. Keller attempts to calm Leslie and attempts to speak with Nicky.
 She unveils a jar containing Jake's preserved eyeballs, which she cut out herself, as proof of her dedication to Nicky.
 Dr. Keller phones Vince at the drive-in, urging him to leave as soon as possible.
 Moments later, Vince is confronted by Nicky's apparition, and a sudden burst of wind overtakes the drive-in.
 Meanwhile, Leslie, possessed by Nicky, attacks Dr. Keller.
 Vince manages to rush back to the house, but finds that Ruby has disappeared.
-Vince and Dr. Keller flee into the swamp, where they witnesses Ruby walking toward the water hand-in-hand with Nicky.
+Vince and Dr. Keller flee into the swamp, where they witness Ruby walking toward the water hand-in-hand with Nicky.
 Suddenly, Ruby screams as she is dragged underwater to her death by Nicky's skeleton.